Chapter 11

 Translation

-Thirty spokes converge upon a single hub -- where there is nothing, there the cart finds its use.
-Knead clay to fashion a vessel -- where there is nothing, there the vessel finds its use.
-Cut doors and windows to make a room -- where there is nothing, there the room finds its use.
-Thus what exists provides advantage; what does not exist provides function.
+Thirty spokes converge upon a single hub — in the hollow center, the wheel finds its turning.
+Shape clay to form a vessel — in the emptiness within, the vessel finds its holding.
+Cut doors and windows to frame a room — in the open space, the room finds its dwelling.
+Thus what is present gives advantage; what is absent gives purpose.

 Word Notes